jinyus/confirmop/README.md

 ```
  example:

+ import cop "github.com/jinyus/confirmop"

- userChoice := ConfirmOperation("Do you want to delete this file","proceed",true)
+ userChoice := cop.ConfirmOperation("Do you want to delete this file","proceed",true)

  // The user will see this prompt:
  //   Do you want to delete this file